 Wandering allows you to take in the sights and sounds of normal every day life in the town of blue.
 Children singing as you walk past their schools, people making their way to pray, groups of men sitting and enjoying a mint tea.

 Because this place isn’t as jam-packed with tourists, Westerners do tend to stand out a bit more.
 Although I’d encourage to respect the culture and cover up your legs no matter what part of the country you are, I would emphasise doing so here.
-I originally thought the high cut maxi dress I was wearing was appropriate, but because it had slits in the side it exposed part of my legs when I walked.
+I originally thought my maxi dress was appropriate, but because it had slits on the side it exposed part of my legs when I walked.
 The children thought it was hilarious and the older generation gave me disapproving stares as I walked through their streets, so I resorted to tying a scarf around my waist as a skirt to avoid more attention.

 Explore the Markets

-The markets here are an incredibly addictive emporium showing off all the colours of the rainbow, aromatic herbs and spices, leather goods, soft scarves, happy pants and friendly shopkeepers.
+The markets here are an incredibly addictive emporium showing off all the colours of the rainbow.
+Expect a variety of aromatic herbs and spices, leather goods, soft scarves, happy pants and friendly shopkeepers.
 It is a paradise for bargain hunters looking for good quality items made by the locals.
-It’s hard not to buy everything you see.

 How To Get There

 You can arrive here by bus from Fes or Tangier.
 Tangier is a coastal town across the sea from Spain, which is a 4 hour bus journey away.
 Once you are here you need only to explore by foot, unless you need a lift from the bus stop into town, which in that case you can take a local taxi.
 Any guess what colour the taxi may be?
 Blue of course.

 I would go as far as listing Chefchauoen as one of the most unique and visually pleasing towns I have ever been to.
 If you’re planning a trip to Morocco, I would prioritise ‘Chaouen as a must see.